nus-cs2103/website-base/admin/courseOverview.md

 **In each week, we cover topics that are most relevant to the project tasks** that you are expected to do around that time.

 **This way of 'jumping around' topics feels chaotic but consider the benefits**:
 * It allows you to start doing SE projects early, and do it iteratively too.
-That is, you can start with a small project from the very start and make it bigger progressively, learning from earlier mistakes, and getting multiple chances improve on previous attempts.
+That is, you can start with a small project from the very start and make it bigger progressively, learning from earlier mistakes, and getting multiple chances to improve on previous attempts.
 * Important SE aspects such as testing can be practiced from the very beginning.
 If we followed a sequential approach, you can only learn it near the end of the semester.
 * It lowers the risk of missing out some SE aspects altogether.
-For example, suppose your schedule got heavier in the second half of the semester, and you could barely follow the course during that half.
-You still go away with the basic knowledge of _all_ SE aspects rather than knowing some aspects fully and missing some other aspects altogether.
+For example, suppose your schedule got heavier in the second half of the semester, and you could barely keep up with the course during that half.
+You still go away with the basic knowledge of _all_ SE aspects rather than knowing some aspects deeply while missing some other aspects altogether.

 **To help you cope with the non-sequential progression of topics,** this course website contains two versions of the topics.